XWangLabTHU/cfDNApipe/README.md

 ## Section 6: A Basic Quality Control: Fragment Length Distribution
 The fragment length distribution of cfDNA contains important information like nucleosome positioning and tissue-of-origin.
 For example, [Jahr et al.](https://cancerres.aacrjournals.org/content/61/4/1659.short) found that DNA fragments produced by apoptosis illustrate peaks around 180bp and its multiples, whereas necrosis results in much longer fragments.
 [Snyder, et al.](https://www.cell.com/cell/fulltext/S0092-8674(15)01569-X?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS009286741501569X%3Fshowall%3Dtrue) report the fragment length peaks corresponding to nucleosomes (~147 bp) and chromatosomes (nucleosome + linker histone; ~167 bp).
-Besides, [Jahr et al.](https://cancerres.aacrjournals.org/content/61/4/1659.short) also found a time-dependent increase of DNA fragments longer than 10,000 bp by necrosis, which might be filtered out due to the sequencing experiment protocol.
+Besides, based on [Mouliere, et al.](https://www.tandfonline.com/doi/abs/10.1517/14712598.2012.688023) and [Jiang, et al.](https://www.sciencedirect.com/science/article/abs/pii/S016895251630004X), necrosis results in much longer fragments, usually > 1000bp.
+Therfore, we can distinguish cfDNA from apoptosis/necrosis by fragment length.

 In this section, we will show how to generate fragment length distribution figure and related statistics.

-*<font color=red>Note:</font> Be aware that default parameters in alignment is set ti filter reads longer than 500bp.
+*<font color=red>Note:</font> Be aware that default parameters in alignment is set to filter reads longer than 500bp.
 Therefore, if users want to remain these reads, set <font color=green>"-X"</font> in bowtie2 and bismark class.
-For example, "-X 2000" means that the maximum insert size for valid paired-end alignments is 2000bp.*
+For example, other_params={"-X": 2000} means that the maximum insert size for valid paired-end alignments is 2000bp.*

 we taken only 4 example from [previous work](https://www.pnas.org/content/112/11/E1317) as an example.